nickmmark/color-blind-simulator/README.md

 ### Background
 Humans are [trichromats](https://en.wikipedia.org/wiki/Trichromacy) meaning that we use 3 color sensing cones to perceive different wavelengths of light.
 We perceive color as the relative intensity of three different wavelengths.
-- L cones - sensitive to longer wavelength light; peak sensitivity 560 nm (red)
+- **L cones** - sensitive to longer wavelength light; peak sensitivity 560 nm (_red_)
-- M cones - sensitive to medium wavelength light; peak sensitivity 530 nm (yellow/green)
+- **M cones** - sensitive to medium wavelength light; peak sensitivity 530 nm (_yellow/green_)
-- S cones - sensitive to short wavelength light; peak sensitivity 420 nm (blue)
+- **S cones** - sensitive to short wavelength light; peak sensitivity 420 nm (_blue_)

 ![Plot of wavelength of light versus responsivity of human cone and rod cells](https://github.com/nickmmark/color-blind-simulator/blob/main/Figures/Cone_wavelengths_and_perception.jpg)

-Absence of one or more of these cones alters our perception of color and causes color vision deficiency (CVD) as shown above. **Color vision deficiency** (CVD) is a common but under-recognized condition that results in decreased ability to discern colors.
-It is usually hereditary (though there are acquired forms) caused by a genetic defect in the opsin gene.
-There are several types of CVD depending on which color sensing opsin is missing, though all are on the X-chromosome, and are therefore more common in males.
+Absence of one or more of these cones alters our perception of color and causes **color vision deficiency** (CVD) as shown above. **Color vision deficiency** (CVD) is a common but under-recognized condition that results in decreased ability to discern colors.
+It is usually hereditary (though there are acquired forms) caused by a genetic defect in one of the three opsin genes.
+There are several types of CVD depending on which color sensing opsin is missing, though all are on the X-chromosome, and are thus more common in males.

 CVD is quite common; ***up to*** 1 in 12 males (8%) and 1 in 200 females (0.5%) have CVD.
 The prevalence of CVD has significant implications for graphic and UX design, as a significant fraction of your audience may not perceive color as you do.